Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

 ## Exploratory Data Analysis

-Exploratory data analysis (EDA) is an important step conducted in any data analysis project for identification, characterization, and quantifiaction of different features.
-In this project, our input data consists of two columns, images (IDs) and their corresponding porosity, which were found using ImageJ commercial software.
-Figure 1 shows porosities of the first random 5 images for each batch, showing all images are having porosities vary from 0 to 100 percent.
+Exploratory data analysis (EDA) is an important step conducted on any data analysis project for identification, characterization, and quantifiaction of different features.
+In this project, our input data consists of two columns, images (IDs) and their corresponding porosity, which were determined by ImageJ commercial software.
+Figure 1 shows porosities of five random images for each batch, with porosities variable from 0 to 100 percent.

 <img src ="images/fig1.JPG" width =500>